-Elizabeth Mead’s sculpture and drawings have been exhibited across the U.S. as well as in Australia, England, Iceland, Italy, Japan, Korea, Portugal, and Taiwan .
+Elizabeth Mead’s sculpture, drawing, and photographs have been exhibited across the U.S. as well as in Australia, England, Iceland, Italy, Japan, Korea, Portugal, and Taiwan .
 She has designed more than two-dozen theatrical productions including work with the internationally acclaimed, Tony award winning Theatre de la Jeune Lune.
-She has had over two-dozen solo exhibitions and her sculpture and drawing have been included in more than fifty group exhibitions.

 A recipient of the Japan/US NEA Creative Artist Fellowship (2002-03), Mead spent six months living and working in Japan.
 Mead has received recognition for her work in theater by the Dallas Theater League (1998) and the Theater Communication Group/NEA Designer Fellowship (1997, 1998).
 Mead attended the Ecole Internationale de Jacques Lecoq in Paris, France (1995).
 She was awarded a work-stay residency at Sculpture Space in Utica, New York (1992).

-She is the chair and Class of 1963 Term Distinguished Associate Professor of Art and Art History at the College of William and Mary.
+She is Professor of Art and W. Reveley III Interdisciplinary Fellow at the College of William & Mary.